Instagram: Opinions Abound!

 - Ensuring your images are sized properly for Instagram Stories

-- How to use Asset Placement Customization to combine learnings in ad sets
+- How to use Asset Placement Customization to combine learnings in An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.

 - How to properly set up Instagram Shopping